grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 {{< video-embed src="/static/img/docs/canvas-panel/canvas-beta-overview-9-2-0.mp4" max-width="750px" alt="Canvas beta overview" >}}

-Canvases support the use of HTML, CSS, and JavaScript to create visuals, and if you've used popular UI and web design tools, then designing canvases will feel very familiar.
+If you've used popular UI and web design tools, then designing canvases will feel very familiar.
 With all of these dynamic elements, there are few limits to what a canvas can display.

 {{< admonition type="note" >}}